CSE512-14W/a3-chenhung-sueshoe/README.md

 View the storyboard here: http://cse512-14w.github.io/a3-chenhung-sueshoe/storyboard.png

 ###Changes Between Storyboard and Implementation
-In the final implementation we chose to use a parallel coordinates overlapping area chart because the parallel coordinates diagram is too difficult for viewer to differentiate the lines between different districts.
+In the final implementation we chose to use a parallel coordinates overlapping area chart because the lines in the parallel coordinates diagram were difficult to differentiate.
 Because the scale of each axes is different, we decided to add a stacked bar to aid in comparing the different types of crime within a single neighborhood.

 ##Development Process